Raees (2017 film): Music

+Ram Sampath composed the film score and songs while additional songs were also featured in the film.
 The soundtrack of the film was released by Zee Music Company.

 The song "Laila Main Laila" from the 1980 film Qurbani was written by Indeevar, and was originally composed by Kalyanji–Anandji, and it was sung by Kanchan, Amit Kumar, Chorus, has been recreated for the film by composer Ram Sampath.
 Additional lyrics are written by Javed Akhtar.

 As of October 2018, the soundtrack has received over 80 crore (800 million) streams on YouTube.

-Marketing
+Marketing and Stampede incident

 Raees was promoted on various shows which includes The Kapil Sharma Show and Bigg Boss 10, and was also promoted in Dubai.
 Shah Rukh Khan and Sunny Leone even took a special train ride on August Kranti Rajdhani Express from Mumbai to Delhi on 23–24 January 2017 for promotions, but Farid Khan Sherani, fan of Shah Rukh Khan, also a member of Samajwadi Party died in hospital due to stampede on Vadodara railway platform when the train was leaving the station after a long halt for the promotion in front of huge crowd, many were injured too.
 Shah Rukh Khan later condoled for his fan's death.